security-notes/infobyte-faraday-wiki/Status-Report.md

 You can edit the vulnerabilities that you have created.
 You have multiple ways to edit them:

 #### Edit vulnerability from vuln preview
 You can see a preview of the vulnerability by click on the vuln's name.
-From here you can edit your vulnerability and it will saved automatically.
+From here you can edit your vulnerability and it will be saved automatically.

 ![](https://raw.githubusercontent.com/wiki/infobyte/faraday/images/status_report/vuln_preview.png)